ubunatic/nogui/README.md

     ui.buildWidgets()

     // The builder now has all `ui.views`, `ui.icons`, and `ui.dialogs`.
-    // Only the views need to added to the parent controls. for (const v of ui.views) stack.add_named(v.widget, v.name)
+    // Only the views need to be added to the parent controls. for (const v of ui.views) stack.add_named(v.widget, v.name)

     // The ctl.showView handler allows switching views manually